dhmlau/loopback4-coffeeshop/README.md

 1. Create the models and model relations

 - when `lb4 relation` is ready, it should be even easier
-- TODO: there might be steps needed which are documented in https://github.com/strongloop/loopback-next/pull/2448
+- modify `@model` decorator in the [Review](src/models/review.model.ts) and [Income](src/models/income.model.ts) which are documented in https://github.com/strongloop/loopback-next/pull/2448

 2. Use `automigrate` feature to create the database